Skip to main content

 The whole structure must be encrypted using the corresponding AES instance (TX for client -> server, RX for server -> client).

-The first datagram in the session always goes from the server to the client after a handshake packet was successfully accepted by the server and it's actual buffer is empty.
-The client should decrypt it and disconnect from the server in case of failure, because it means that the server has not followed the protocol properly and the actual session keys differs on the server and client side.
+The first datagram in the session always goes from the server to the client after a handshake packet is successfully accepted by the server and its actual buffer is empty.
+The client should decrypt it and disconnect from the server in case of failure because it means that the server has not followed the protocol properly and the actual session keys differ on the server and client side.

 Communication details

-If you want to dive into communication details, you could check article ADNL TCP - Liteserver to see some examples.
+If you want to dive into communication details, you could check the article ADNL TCP - liteserver to see some examples.

 Security considerations